wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 status to `Stall`.
 The state of the block also transits to the corresponding `_InvX` version to indicate that a downgrade is going on.

+The race condition discussed above happens, if blocks are already in `E_InvX` and `M_InvX` states, indicating that when the flush line request arrives, there is already a downgrade transaction on the address.
+In this case, the `ack` flag is checked.
+If `ack` is `true`, meaning that the ownership transferred has occurred with the flush line request, then it should be regarded as a valid response to the downgrade transaction.
+The pending response is hence removed from `responses`, and the ACK counter is decremented by calling `decrementAcksNeeded`.
+Besides, the block state changes back to the corresponding stable state, indicating the completion of the downgrade.
+The original request that caused the downgrade is retried by calling `retry()`.